waynodiablo/Oystercard/yelpv3.md

 <%= render "form" %>
 ```

 So much cleaner!
 Rails knows to refer to the `_form` file we just created and slot it into the layout when the page is rendered.
+Commit and :twisted_rightwards_arrows:.

 #### Adding images to restaurants